 How Malware Enters Your Website

 There are multiple ways malware worms its way into your site, making yourself and users vulnerable.
-Potential paths include using out of date plugins, nulled plugins, or not renewing license keys.
-Failing to update necessary plugins and license keys open yourself to all sorts of issues, not just malware problems.
+Potential paths include using out-of-date plugins, nulled plugins, or not renewing license keys.
+Failing to update necessary plugins and license keys opens you to all sorts of issues, not just malware problems.
 New, better, or safer versions of plugins come out in order to improve your site, not only to make something cool.
 Ignoring an unrenewed license key is in the same vein as failing to update plugins.
 You can miss out on new, updated features, bug fixes, and enhancements.
 Again, these changes are meant to be functional, and make your website run better.

 Using nulled plugins (as we’ve covered in an earlier blog), can open yourself to issues because they have zero support.
 There’s no one to update them.
 There’s no one who alerts you and other users if there’s a problem or a vulnerability within said plugin.
 Once you purchase it, that’s it.
 You're on your own.
 And you have no idea who created it, or really, what it can do to your site.